Qatar crisis: Can Rex Tillerson fix this mess?

 As for the Saudis, Trump's apparent infatuation with them means he is unlikely to play hardball.
 This leaves Tillerson with few cards to play and the prospect of a lengthy negotiation.

 The impulsive new Saudi crown prince has a lot at stake in cutting Qatar down to size and will not bend easily to compromise.
-This means that unless Tillerson is prepared to publicly shame either or both parties (his only source of leverage), it's hard to see coercion rather than persuasion as the way to reach any agreement.
+This means that unless Tillerson is prepared to publicly shame either or both parties (his only source of leverage), it's hard to see the use of coercion rather than persuasion as the way to reach any agreement.

 Is Washington willing to take ownership of a deal?